talaia-labs/python-teos/teos/cli/README.md

 - `get_user`: gets information about a specific user.
 - `help`: shows a list of commands or help for a specific command.

-Run `teos_cli help <command>` for detailed information about each command and its arguments.
+Run `teos-cli help <command>` for detailed information about each command and its arguments.